 top of page

-Find English Antonyms for Comedy and Silliness Words – Online Quiz!
+English Antonyms for Comedy and Silliness Vocabulary Words – Online Quiz!

-Find antonyms of Comedy and Silliness words in this online multiple-choice quiz.
-Identify the antonyms of all 46 words.
-An antonym is the opposite, or most opposite meaning.
+Find antonyms of Comedy and Silliness vocabulary words in this online multiple-choice quiz.
+Identify the antonyms of all 46 vocabulary words.
+(An antonym is a word of opposite meaning.)

 Hover over a word to reveal its definition.
 Click any word for the full dictionary entry.